screener-io/screener-storybook/README.md

     }
     ```

+- **disableDiffOnError:** Option to disable performing diff on snapshots when underlying test session(s) had an error.
+Defaults to false.
 - **failOnNewStates:** Option to set build to failure when `new` states are found, and to disable using `new` states as a baseline.
 Defaults to true.
 - **alwaysAcceptBaseBranch:** Option to automatically accept `new` and `changed` states in base branch.
 Assumes base branch should always be correct.
 - **failureExitCode:** The exit code to use on failure.
 Defaults to 1, which will fail a CI build.